-- If a parent is concerned about anything to do with the education that we are providing at our school, they should, in the first instance, discuss the matter with the child's class teacher and/or Head of Year.
+- If a parent is concerned about anything to do with the education that we are providing at our school, they should, in the first instance, discuss the matter with the child's form teacher.
 In our experience most matters of concern can be resolved positively in this way.
 All teachers work very hard to ensure that each pupil is happy at school and is making good progress; they naturally want to know if there is a problem, so that they can take action before it seriously affects his or her progress.
-After an initial meeting, the issues will be logged and, if this initial meeting has not facilitated a resolution, a date will be set to meet again to resolve the matter. - If the complaint is about the conduct of another pupil, and it seems that the conduct complained about amounts to bullying, then the matter will be dealt with by the class teacher under the school's anti-bullying policy.
-However, if the complaint relates to another pupil in the class being disruptive, then the teacher concerned will investigate the matter and deal with it under the guidelines set down in the school's behaviour policy. - If the complaint is about a staff member, the complaint should initially be made again on an informal basis by meeting with the person concerned and/or the Head of Year, Form Teacher or a senior leader, in order that the situation can be clarified and resolved as quickly as possible. - In some cases the staff member concerned may need time to investigate the complaint.
+After an initial meeting, the issues will be logged and, if this initial meeting has not facilitated a resolution, a date will be set to meet again to resolve the matter. - If the complaint is about the conduct of another pupil, and it seems that the conduct complained about amounts to bullying, then the matter will be dealt with under the school's anti-bullying strategy.
+However, if the complaint relates to another pupil in the class being disruptive, then the teacher concerned will investigate the matter and deal with it under the guidelines set down in the school's behaviour policy. - If the complaint is about a staff member, the complaint should initially be made again on an informal basis by meeting with the person concerned and/or the form teacher, head of year, or a senior leader, in order that the situation can be clarified and resolved as quickly as possible. - In some cases, time may be needed to investigate the complaint.
 If the matter cannot be resolved immediately then we nevertheless aim to respond within five school days.